Chemical formula: C₅₃H₈₃NO₁₄ Molecular mass: 958.24 g/mol PubChem compound: 6442177

 The pharmacokinetics of everolimus have not been studied in patients younger than 1 year of age.
 It is reported, however, that CYP3A4 activity is reduced at birth and increases during the first year of life, which could affect the clearance in this patient population.

-A population pharmacokinetic analysis including 111 patients with SEGA who ranged from 1.0 to 27.4 years (including 18 patients 1 to less than 3 years of age with BSA 0.42 m 2 to 0.74 m²) showed that BSA-normalised clearance is in general higher in younger patients.
+A population pharmacokinetic analysis including 111 patients with SEGA who ranged from 1.0 to 27.4 years (including 18 patients 1 to less than 3 years of age with BSA 0.42 m² to 0.74 m²) showed that BSA-normalised clearance is in general higher in younger patients.
 Population pharmacokinetic model simulations showed that a starting dose of 7 mg/m² would be necessary to attain Cmin within the 5 to 15 ng/ml range in patients younger than 3 years of age.
 A higher starting dose of 7 mg/m² is therefore recommended for patients 1 to less than 3 years of age with SEGA.

 In a population pharmacokinetic evaluation in cancer patients, no significant influence of age (27-85 years) on oral clearance of everolimus was detected.

-The non-clinical safety profile of everolimus was assessed in mice, rats, minipigs, monkeys and rabbits.
+The preclinical safety profile of everolimus was assessed in mice, rats, minipigs, monkeys and rabbits.
 The major target organs were male and female reproductive systems (testicular tubular degeneration, reduced sperm content in epididymides and uterine atrophy) in several species; lungs (increased alveolar macrophages) in rats and mice; pancreas (degranulation and vacuolation of exocrine cells in monkeys and minipigs, respectively, and degeneration of islet cells in monkeys), and eyes (lenticular anterior suture line opacities) in rats only.
 Minor kidney changes were seen in the rat (exacerbation of age-related lipofuscin in tubular epithelium, increases in hydronephrosis) and mouse (exacerbation of background lesions).
 There was no indication of kidney toxicity in monkeys or minipigs.

 Everolimus appeared to spontaneously exacerbate background diseases (chronic myocarditis in rats, coxsackie virus infection of plasma and heart in monkeys, coccidian infestation of the gastrointestinal tract in minipigs, skin lesions in mice and monkeys).
 These findings were generally observed at systemic exposure levels within the range of therapeutic exposure or above, with the exception of the findings in rats, which occurred below therapeutic exposure due to a high tissue distribution.